jgerstmayr/EXUDYN/docs/RST/FurtherNotes.rst

 +  I get the error message 'check potential mixing of different (object, node, marker, ...) indices', what does it mean?

-  |  →  probably you used wrong item indexes, see beginning of command interface in  :ref:`sec-pcpp-command-interface`\ .
+  |  →  probably you used wrong item indexes, see beginning of command interface in Section :ref:`sec-pcpp-command-interface`\ .
   |  →  E.g., an object number \ ``oNum = mbs.AddObject(...)``\  is used at a place where a \ ``NodeIndex``\  is expected, e.g., \ ``mbs.AddObject(MassPoint(nodeNumber=oNum, ...))``\
   |  →  Usually, this is an ERROR in your code, it does not make sense to mix up these indexes!
-  |  →  In the exceptional case, that you want to convert numbers, see beginning of  :ref:`sec-pcpp-command-interface`\ .
+  |  →  In the exceptional case, that you want to convert numbers, see beginning of Section :ref:`sec-pcpp-command-interface`\ .

 +  Why does \ **type auto completion**\  not work for mbs (MainSystem)?